Create and setup a Package Firewall

 Manage policies

 Package Firewall uses a policy framework to evaluate dependencies and provide tailored results.
 A default set of policies applies automatically to all newly created firewalls.
-You can customize a policy by turning individual policies on or off in the Package Firewall interface.
+You can also create custom policies and add the custom policy to the policy framework.
+In addition, you can configure a policy by turning individual policy rules on or off in the Package Firewall interface.

 Before you begin:

-- You must have a Veracode account with the Policy Administrator or Security Lead role.
+- You must have a Veracode account in the Commercial region with the Policy Administrator or Security Lead role.
+Package Firewall currently doesn't support accounts in the European region or the United States Federal region.

 To complete this task: